August 12 2016

 “Despite the headwinds we’ve experienced and particularly in the second half of the year, our results demonstrate our resilience and ability to continue delivering sustainable value.”

-The recent acquisitions of Manufacturing Suppliers Ltd (MSL) and Aquaduct with its sister company Bosch Irrigation bring new capabilities as we continue to deliver on our strategic objectives, he says.
+The recent acquisitions of Fortress and Aquaduct with its sister company Bosch Irrigation bring new capabilities as we continue to deliver on our strategic objectives, he says.

 “These acquisitions along with the strong foundations already within the business continue to position Steel & Tube for ongoing growth momentum in our key markets.”